-Contents of the Directors' remuneration report.
+Issues covered in the remuneration policy report.

-The report on the Director remuneration policy adopted by the Board contains an account of the procedure of approval of Directors' pay, the remuneration policy for the past three fiscal periods, the proposal concerning Directors' remuneration for fiscal year 2009 regarding per diems and fixed remuneration, which was submitted for approval at the Ordinary General Shareholders' Meeting subsequent to a report by the Appointments and Remuneration Committee, together with an analysis of Directors' remuneration between 2003 and 2008, inclusive.
+The report on the Director remuneration policy for fiscal year 2009 adopted by the Board contains an account of the procedure of approval of Directors' pay, remuneration policy for the past three fiscal periods, the proposed resolution concerning Directors' remuneration for fiscal year 2010 regarding per diems and fixed remuneration, which was submitted for approval at the Ordinary General Shareholders' Meeting subsequent to a report by the Appointments and Remuneration Committee, together with an analysis of Directors' remuneration between 2003 and 2009, inclusive.